DavisC0801/flexapp/README.md

 This application was built using Rails 5, Bootstrap, PostgreSQL, TravisCI, OAuth and RSpec.
 The microservice is created using Python 3 and Flask, as well as the Nutritionix and Edamam API's.
 Communication features are implemented through Twilio and Sendgrid.

+## Hosted Version

+A live version of this application can be accessed via https://caloriecoach.herokuapp.com.
+If you would like to run your own local version, follow the instructions that follow.

 ## Local Setup

 Clone down the repo